Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 How to choose between CE Ferulic and CF Phloretin

 Now that you understand the main differences between the two serums, you can decide on which is best for you based on your own needs and your skin type.

 In the winter, I recommend that you opt for the SkinCeuticals CE Ferulic acid, as this tends to be more moisturizing and less drying on your skin.

 As someone who has been prone to acne in the past, CE Ferulic did not cause me to break out at all and was perfectly fine for my skin.

 In the winter and summer, I also have used (on and off) SkinCeuticals Advanced Pigment Corrector.
-I put it on after I use CF Phloretin or CE Ferulic, and I’ve found the ingredients from these serums and this cream complement each other and makes my skin glow and look even better.
+I put it on after I use CF Phloretin or CE Ferulic, and I’ve found the ingredients from these serums and this cream complement each other and make my skin glow and look even better.

-During the summer I recommend that you try out CF Phloretin because it offers unique benefits in that the ingredients are delivered my deeply into the skin to correct skin issues at a more deeper level than CE Ferulic.
+During the summer I recommend that you try out CF Phloretin because it offers unique benefits in that the ingredients are delivered my deeply into the skin to correct skin issues at a deeper level than CE Ferulic.

-I had a good experience with CE Ferulic where it did improve hyperpigmentation, but after about one year I stopped noticing any improvement.
+I had a good experience with CE Ferulic where it did improve the appearance of my hyperpigmentation, but after about one year I stopped noticing any improvement.
 It was only after I introduced CF Phloretin into my skincare regimen that I saw some further improvement in removing marks on my skin from previous years.

 In the summer there is higher humidity, you sweat more, and most people don’t tend to experience dry skin.
 Therefore, I recommend CF Phloretin for summer.